• Menu

 • back pain

-And, because it is a medication you could have signs of an allergic reaction.
+And, as with any other use of medications you could have signs of an allergic reaction.
 Things like hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Other Options for Induction